 Visit Barfleur (Normandy, France)

-It is an unspoiled little coastal town and fishing port, worthy of a stop on your way to or from the bustling port of Cherbourg, to watch the tides entering the harbour and to enjoy the quiet charms of the port village.
+France This Way comment: Barfleur is an unspoiled little coastal town and fishing port, worthy of a detour on your way to or from the bustling port of Cherbourg, to watch the tides entering the harbour and to enjoy the quiet charms of the port village.

-Within the village you can see the medieval courtyard of Saint-Catherine and the pretty little Jardin des Augustins.
+Within the village you can also see the medieval courtyard of Saint-Catherine and the pretty little Jardin des Augustins.
 The houses in the Saint-Catherine courtyard are the oldest in Barfleur and were built in the 15th century.

 Tourist classifications for Barfleur

 Barfleur is classified as a one of the most beautiful village in France (plus beau villages)

 Address: Barfleur, Quettehou, Cherbourg-Octeville, Normandy, 50760, France || GPS: latitude 49.669, longitude -1.265

 Plan your visit to Barfleur, Manche